-Were you injured in a building collapse in New York City?
 After a serious accident, most construction workers turn to New York State’s Workers’ Compensation Board for necessary financial assistance.
 But Workers Comp is rarely a benevolent force.
-Employers in New York City purchase workers compensation insurance through private insurers.
+Employers in New York City purchase workers' compensation insurance through private insurers.
 Like any other business, these insurance companies want only one thing: to protect their bottom line.

 The insurance system is not the only avenue for justice; in fact, many building collapses in NYC are caused by negligence.
-And when negligence is to blame, injured workers are entitled to file personal injury lawsuits.
+And when negligence is to blame, injured workers are entitled to a construction accident settlement.